xapian/xapian/xapian-applications/omega/docs/newformat.rst

      convert_to_utf8(text, "ISO-8859-1");

 2. Once you have the library and the mimetype, it is time to modify the code.
 We have to create a new handler, which is the process used by omindex to access to the library.
-In order to do it, we have to create a file ‘handler_yourlibrary.cc’ that includes ‘handler.h’ and gives a definition to function ``extract`` (there are some examples at xapian-applications/omega such as 'handler_tesseract.cc').
+In order to do it, we have to create a file ``handler_yourlibrary.cc`` that includes ``handler.h`` and gives a definition to function ``extract`` (there are some examples at xapian-applications/omega such as 'handler_tesseract.cc').
 For this, inside the function body you will use the library to get the necessary information and store it in the corresponding arguments
    ::

      bool